 As I’m writing this post we are waiting for the results of our next President.
-Tension and anxiety is certainly high right now, what with the fate of our country, the Corona virus and the coming of winter.
+Tension and anxiety are certainly high right now, what with the fate of our country, the Coronavirus, and the coming of winter.
 A lot to feel fearful about.
 We need comfort.
-During the most stressful times, I make sure to get mindful with my food.
-I know the potential to turn to too much sugar or wine is high for many and I always take these times to get straight into my kitchen.
+During the most stressful times, I make sure to get mindful of my food.
+I know the potential to turn to too much sugar or wine is high for many and I always take the time to get straight into my kitchen.
 I love comfort food, and if it can be healthy to boot, then all the better.
 Tonight I made these cozy Middle Eastern Chickpea Cakes.
-They are made with only good for you ingredients – chickpeas, colorful quinoa, yogurt – and a plethora of the healing spices that make this recipe have a middle eastern slant.
+They are made with only good-for-you ingredients – chickpeas, colorful quinoa, yogurt – and a plethora of the healing spices that make this recipe have a middle eastern slant.
 I used my Middle Eastern spice blend in this recipe.
-I love making up a number spicy blends to make my cooking easy and so flavorful.
+I love making up a number of spicy blends to make my cooking easy and so flavorful.
 (Grab my Spice Blend Guide!)

 Chickpea cakes need something special to make them extra delicious, so I paired them with not one, but two different drizzles – a Lemony Tahini Yogurt Sauce and a Minty Pea Dip.
 Can you say yum?
 Drizzles and dollops are what make this world go round.

 After all the cooking, I tucked those cakes into a whole wheat pita with the last of my fresh tomatoes and some green spinach, drizzled away, and in turn, felt comforted and safe.
 No matter what the election results, I know that making nourishing healthy food is the best way to go.
 For the rest of the Chickpea Cakes?
 Those got wrapped up and sent to the freezer for another meal.
 A win-win!

 Middle Eastern Chickpea CakesPrint

 - Yield: 4 servings 1x

 - Category: main dishes